gvwilson/thirdbit/src/fiction/eimin/index.md

 "All right."
 He shuffled sideways to make room for me, not noticing the uncomfortable look on Mureya's face.
-She could *drome* that I didn't want to stop and talk—not with Jephel, anyway..
+She could *drome* that I didn't want to stop and talk.

 But Jephel was *nif* like me, and he wanted to know the details.
 There had been three?